 1910 – Public School Committee

 At the next meeting of the lodge in January 1910, Field Marshal Lord Roberts KG VC was elected as an honorary member, as were the Worshipful Masters, Wardens & Secretaries of the Old Westminsters, Charterhouse Deo Dante Dedi and the old Cheltonian Lodges.
 A month later the Lodge was invited to send a representative to the Public School Committee (now Public Schools Lodges’ Council or PSLC) and the Lodge has remained a member to this day.

 1912 – “Heroum Filii” to “Old Wellingtonian Lodge”

 HH Prince Maurice of Battenburg, aged just 20, was initiated by special dispensation in 1912 but sadly he was to die of wounds received in action on 27 October 1914, early in the First World War.

-In June 1913 members decided to drop the original Latin name for the Lodge – ‘Heroum Filii’ (Sons of Heroes) in favour of its current name – ‘Old Wellingtonian Lodge’.
+In June 1913 members decided to drop the original Latin name for the Lodge – ‘Heroum Filii’ or the Sons of Heroes – in favour of its current name, the ‘Old Wellingtonian Lodge’.
 Frustratingly the minutes of that meeting do not record a reason for this important decision.
 However this name change is recorded in the Old Wellingtonian magazine of that year, which suggested that the reason was that people did not make the connection between the Heroum Filii and Wellington.

 1914-1918 – The war to end all wars